Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 JPEG versus RAW

-Hover your mouse pointer over the links to get a comparison of the difference in sharpness and clarity that results from having a camera JPEG file processed vs having a RAW file processed using Canon Digital Photo Professional or Adobe Camera Raw.
-The JPEG settings of the camera were set to Standard, which is the default option for the Canon 40D.
-We utilized the most recent version of Canon’s Digital Photo Professional (DPP), which is 3.1.0.5, and we set the amount of sharpening to 3.
+Hover your mouse pointer over the links to compare the difference in sharpness and clarity that results from having a camera JPEG file processed vs. having a RAW file processed using Canon Digital Photo Professional or Adobe Camera Raw.
+The JPEG settings of the camera were set to Standard, the default option for the Canon 40D.
+We utilized the most recent version of Canon’s Digital Photo Professional (DPP), which is 3.1.0.5, and set the sharpening amount to 3.
 DPP delivered a superior result overall.

 Performance in Terms of ISO and Noise

-Extremely little loss of fine information was seen in regions of subtle contrast when the Canon 40D was used at low ISO settings, and the camera generated very low noise levels overall (where anti-noise processing takes its toll).
-The images were relatively free of noise up to an ISO value of 800, but beyond that, a gradual but discernible loss of delicate information occurred when the ISO value was increased.
+Extremely little loss of adequate information was seen in regions of subtle contrast when the Canon 40D was used at low ISO settings—the camera-generated deficient noise levels overall (where anti-noise processing takes its toll).
+The images were relatively noise-free, up to an ISO value of 800.
+Still, beyond that, a gradual but discernible loss of delicate information occurred when the ISO value was increased.

 At an ISO of 1,600, we can see that the shadows are beginning to become blotchy, but the detail is still fairly decent.
 The grain pattern and chroma noise become more noticeable at an ISO setting of 3,200, particularly in the darkest regions of the image.
-Having said all of that, the Canon 40D has exceptionally great noise performance at high ISOs; it does a good job of finding the optimal balance between reducing noise and maintaining subject detail.
+The Canon 40D has exceptionally excellent noise performance at high ISOs; it finds the optimal balance between reducing noise and maintaining subject detail.
 Please refer to the section titled “Output Quality” for further information on the appearance of these findings when they are printed.

-JPEGs from the camera versus RAW files in terms of noise reduction and detail.
+JPEGs from the camera versus RAW files regarding noise reduction and detail.

 Let your own eyes be the judge, but ours say that the Canon 40D does a better job than most SLRs of striking a balance between the amount of image noise and the amount of subject information it captures.